spark-admissions-logo Free Consultation

 Can I Transfer Colleges After One Year?

 Most universities require that you have completed at least one year of college before you enroll.
 That means that for most places, the earliest you can apply is the spring of your first year, after which you’ll start anew as a sophomore at a new school.
-However, you should also double-check how many credit hours you’ve earned; just spending time at a college may not be sufficient if you haven’t taken a full course load or passed enough courses.
+Some colleges will require you to have completed two years of undergraduate education before transferring, though, so you will need to check requirements at each school that interests you.
+Ultimately, you should always double-check how many credit hours you’ve earned vs. the credit hours required at the schools to which you’d like to transfer; just spending time at a college may not be sufficient if you haven’t taken a full course load or passed enough courses.

 Will My Financial Aid Transfer with Me?